noahc3/COMP4350/README.md

     - Then I should expect to see accurate suggestions on spools based on my interests
   - Priority: Low
   - Points: 10
-- As a user, I want to complete a short quiz about my interests to allow my recommended spools to be relevant to me.
-  - Acceptance Criteria
-    - Given I am a first time user of Threadit
-    - When I first log into Threadit
-    - Then I should be prompted with a quick quiz to gauge my interests for suggestions, and then see suggestions based off the answers given
-  - Priority: Low
-  - Points: 15